hermanmakhm/hermanmakhm.github.io/_projects/2018-02-07-momentum_model.md

 ---
 # Physics Mechanics Model

 For our Physics 1 course in _Introductory Mechanics_ at Quest University, we were tasked with learning about Newtonian Mechanics and completed a month-long project to build a physics model that would convert acceleration data obtained from a smartphone app, into velocity, and position data.
+This is basically a dead reckoning model using acceleration and rotational data.

 ## Modelling Lift Motion